cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

 7/30/2020

+Quick hack in of local no cost text to speech!
+In the Body Content Editor to help with proofreading.

 Added Json import and export for the Menu Links and Tag Exclusions so that the Json information on the site is complete - I am still convinced the Json Files from a nice part of a layered backup strategy - looking at the Json again and thinking about backup made me realize that if the settings file was split into public and private that the public part could be tracked in the db and copied to the site which would facilitate triggering generation based on changes to the settings and backing up the settings.